RodBennett/14-Tech-Blog/README.md

 - [sequelize](https://sequelize.org/): for ORM database relations
 - [nodemon](https://www.npmjs.com/package/nodemon): development tool for real-time updating

 ## Contributing
 As this was a project for the University of Denver bootcamp, no outside contributions are being accepted at this time.

 ## Challenges
 This was definitely the most challenging assignment of the bootcamp so far.
 The first challenge was learning how to tease out back-end routes from front-end ones.
 That in itself was a major obstacle that took me considerable amounts of time to understand.
-The second challenge was in Handlebars itself, which, combined with routes, makes for some difficulkt programming.
+The second challenge was in Handlebars itself, which, combined with routes, made for some difficult programming.
 On the the other hand, no assignment has taught me more about back-end development than this one, and even though I am aware that Handlebars is hardly ever used in the development community, I am confident that the logic behind this assignemnt will come in handy for all of my full-stack development projects.

 ## Future Development
 In the future, I would like to add more styling to this blog to make the UI better.

 ## Contact Info

-- Rod's email: rod.benett75@gmail.com
+- Rod's email: rod.bennett75@gmail.com
 - [Rod's Github Profile](https://github.com/RodBennett)